BodenmillerGroup/cyTOFcompensation/README.md

 # cyTOF compensation

-This repository contains scripts used to reproduce a majority of figures from the paper "Compensation of signal spillover in suspension and imaging mass cytometry" by Stéphane Chevrier*, Helena Crowell*, Vito R.T.
-Zanotelli*, Stefanie Engler, Mark D. Robinson, and Bernd Bodenmiller submitted to Cell Systems.
+This repository contains scripts used to reproduce a majority of figures from the paper "Compensation of signal spillover in suspension and imaging mass cytometry" by Stéphane Chevrier\*, Helena L. Crowell\*, Vito R.T.
+Zanotelli\*, Stefanie Engler, Mark D. Robinson, and Bernd Bodenmiller submitted to Cell Systems.

 The bioRxiv version was made available under the name "Channel crosstalk correction in suspension and imaging mass cytometry": https://www.biorxiv.org/content/early/2017/09/07/185744